No lesbian lady friends to muscle you in? Better make some fast matie, or you won't

 Most bars allow guys in as guests.
 Very few have truly hard core exclusions.
 You

 might try Candy Bar

-in Soho and Brighton or the Oak Bar
+in Soho and Brighton as they are the best known.

 Does this make us queer boy hangers-on "fag hags" then?
 I think we'd have to be